Sandhiyamrs/-multi-language-problem-solving-/08_file_encrypter/README.md

-# File Encrypter/Decrypter
+# File Encrypter

+## Description
+A simple file encryption program using XOR logic.
+The same program can be used to encrypt and decrypt a file.

-## Problem
+## How It Works
-Encrypt and decrypt files using a simple XOR cipher:
-- Multiple file support
+- Reads file content
-- Secure key
+- Applies XOR operation using a key
-- Save encrypted files
+- Writes encrypted output to a new file

-## Input
+## Concepts Used
-- File path
+- File handling
-- Key
-- Encrypt/Decrypt option
+- XOR operation

-## Why Useful
-- Basic file security
+- Basic loops
-- Learn encryption fundamentals